10 hidden Hyper-V features you should know about!

-If you are running Hyper-V on your workstation, laptop you know that networking could have been kind of a problem.
+If you are running Hyper-V on your workstation or laptop, you know that networking could have been a problem.
 With the Hyper-V Virtual Switch using NAT, you can now create an internal network for your virtual machines and still allow them to for example have internet access, like you would run your virtual machines behind a router.
-To use this feature you have the following requirements:
+To use this feature, you have the following requirements:

 - Windows 10 and Windows Server 2016 build 14295 or later

 To enable the NAT Switch, you can first create an internal switch using PowerShell, then the IP Address on the Virtual NIC on the Management OS and then set the NAT configuration:

 New-VMSwitch –SwitchName “NATSwitch” –SwitchType Internal New-NetIPAddress –IPAddress 172.21.21.1 -PrefixLength 24 -InterfaceAlias "vEthernet (NATSwitch)" New-NetIPAddress –IPAddress 172.21.21.1 -PrefixLength 24 -InterfaceAlias "vEthernet (NATSwitch)"

 To create NAT forwarding rules you can, for example, use the following command:

 Add-NetNatStaticMapping -NatName “VMSwitchNat” -Protocol TCP -ExternalIPAddress 0.0.0.0 -InternalIPAddress 172.21.21.2 -InternalPort 80 -ExternalPort 80

 Virtual Battery for Virtual Machines